Understanding Poverty in Scotland's Rural and Island Communities

 Housing pressures have intensified across rural Scotland.
 Social housing availability remains lower in rural and island communities than urban areas, while second home ownership and short-term holiday lets have strained residential housing availability.
 Between 2016 and 2019, Scotland saw a three-fold increase in short-term holiday lets, with half located in rural areas.

-Island communities face particularly acute housing challenges.
+Island communities face particularly severe housing challenges.
 Only one in ten islanders agreed there is enough housing to meet local demand in 2023, down from two in ten in 2020.
 House prices in Scottish island regions have risen faster than mainland Scotland.
 Remote rural areas and islands have higher percentages of empty dwellings and second homes, creating situations where housing stock exists but remains unavailable to those who need it.

 Childcare availability presents another constraint, particularly for lone parent families.
 The lack of local and flexible childcare means parents and carers in rural areas are less likely to use all 1,140 funded hours and more likely to experience difficulties affording childcare.